jsruano/dap1_migration_analysis/README.md

 The exploration of time-series data provides a dynamic view of how migration trends have shifted from 1990 to 2020.
 Visualizing the migration stock over these years revealed evolving tendencies that vary across different regions and countries, adding depth to the analysis.

-However, attempts to find strong correlations between economic indicators (from World Bank data) and migration patterns did not yield significant insights.
+However, attempts to find strong correlations between World Bank's economic indicators and migration patterns did not yield significant insights.
 While data on poverty, unemployment, and GDP per capita were analyzed, no clear relationships emerged between these factors and migration flows or stock.
 This suggests that migration is a multifactorial phenomenon influenced by various economic, social, and historical elements beyond the scope of this particular dataset.

-In summary, the project achieved its primary goal of analyzing migration patterns between South America and Europe, particularly focusing on Argentina, Spain, and Italy.
-Although no significant correlations were found between migration and economic indicators, the study uncovered valuable insights into the scale, destinations, and origins of migrants, especially within the context of the last three decades.
 Further studies with broader datasets may be required to fully explore the multifaceted nature of migration trends.

 ## 3.3.
 Scope

-This project primarily focuses on data analysis and visualization, employing MySQL for data structuring and Power BI for the generation of interactive visuals.
-While the data model and exploratory analysis were key components, it's important to note that the project does not aim for methodological rigor typically expected in academic research.
-Instead, the focus is on practical data manipulation and visualizations generation.
+This project primarily focuses on data analysis and visualization, utilizing MySQL for data structuring and Power BI for interactive visualizations.
+While the data model and exploratory analysis were key elements, the project does not aim for the methodological rigor expected in academic research.
+Instead, the emphasis is on practical data manipulation and visualization generation.

+Although historical and cultural connections between migration patterns are considered in the hypothesis, further data would be required to robustly conclude their impact.

+The project does not delve into the sociological or qualitative aspects of migration, such as motivations or cultural influences, and focuses on a quantitative analysis using available data, which may be incomplete for fully addressing the complexities of these phenomena.